Bethlehem, Pennsylvania: 19th century

 In 1845, Bethlehem was a prosperous village that was incorporated into a free borough in the County of Northampton.
 After the Unity Synod of 1848, Bethlehem became the headquarters of the Northern Province of the Moravian Church in North America.
 On March 27, 1900, the Bach Choir of Bethlehem presented the United States debut of German Lutheran composer Johann Sebastian Bach's Mass in B Minor in the city's Central Moravian Church.
 Bethlehem was one of the four leading Moravian communities in the Northeastern United States; Emmaus, Lititz, and Nazareth, each in Pennsylvania, were the three others.

 Until the 1850s, officially only members of the Moravian Church were permitted to lease land plots in Bethlehem.
 A member of a group of Huguenot families also settled in Bethlehem.

 In 1865, after the end of the Civil War, the Borough of South Bethlehem was formed.
 In 1886, the Borough of West Bethlehem in Lehigh County was formed.

 20th century

+With the turn of the century the Bethlehem began a concerted effort to annex neighboring municipalities.
 In 1901, the Borough of Northampton Heights was incorporated.
-Starting in 1904, the borough of Bethlehem began a concerted effort to merge with its neighboring municipalities.
 In 1904 Bethlehem absorbed West Bethlehem followed shortly after in 1905 by Hottlesville.
-South Bethlehem would attempt to resist merger and incorporated themselves as their own city in 1913; however, the Supreme Court of Pennsylvania struck down their incorporation as unconstitutional in 1915 and in 1917 South Bethlehem would be annexed.
+South Bethlehem would attempt to resist merger and incorporated themselves as their own city in 1913; however, the Supreme Court of Pennsylvania struck down their incorporation as unconstitutional in 1915 and in 1917 South Bethlehem would be annexed, shortly after by Northampton Heights in 1918.

 Following the merger with South Bethlehem, the new consolidated City of Bethlehem was incorporated.
 Bethlehem Steel executive Archibald Johnston was elected the new city's first mayor.
-Northampton Heights was incorporated into the city in 1920 after significant local resistance and a failed proposed merger between Northampton Heights and Hellertown to make a rival city.
 With the annexation of Hottlesville, Macada, Altonah, and the former town of Shimersville, Bethlehem's present borders were established.